rwxd/obsidian-daily-recall/README.md

 ## Usage

+### Opening Today's Note

+- Click the calendar icon in the left sidebar, or
-1. Open the command palette (Ctrl+P or Cmd+P)
-2. Search for "Open Today's Daily Note"
+- Use the command palette (Ctrl+P or Cmd+P) and search for "Open Today's Daily Note"
-3. Select the command to create or open today's daily note

 If today's note doesn't exist yet, it will be created with the content from your most recent daily note.

+### Configuration

+1. Go to Settings → Plugin Options → Daily Recall
+2. Set the folder where you want your daily notes to be stored (default: "Daily")

 ## License